krisjowen/rockpaperscissorsfirewater/README.md

 - [Git](https://git-scm.com/) - Git was utilised for version control via Gitpod
 - [Github](https://www/github.com) - utilised to store the various versions of the project uploaded via Gitpot
 - [Auto Prefixer](https://autoprefixer.github.io/) - this site helps with browser compatibility by adding different browser prefixed to the style.css file where required
+- [Techsini] (https://techsini.com/multi-mockup/index.php) - provided the responsive view of the site on multiple devices within the README file

 # Testing